-Protesters burn security post at U.S. Embassy in Iraq in new foreign policy test for Trump
+Protesters burn security post at U.S. Embassy in Iraq; Pentagon sending additional troops to region

 Kataib Hezbollah is one of the smallest but most potent of the Iranian-backed militias.
 Its flags were hung on the fence surrounding the embassy.

-Reporting by Ahmed Rasheed in Baghdad and Idrees Ali in Washington; Additional reporting by Jeff Mason in Palm Beach, Fla. and Daphne Psaledakis, Doina Chiacu and Diane Bartz in Washington; Writing by Steve Holland; Editing by Rosalba O'Brien and Peter Cooney
+Reporting by Ahmed Rasheed in Baghdad and Idrees Ali in Washington; Additional reporting by Jeff Mason in Palm Beach, Fla. and Daphne Psaledakis, Doina Chiacu, Diane Bartz in Washington; Writing by Steve Holland; Editing by Rosalba O'Brien and Peter Cooney